Let’s talk about names like Eve, but make them longer.

 EVITA

 Famous as the name of former First Lady of Argentina, this name immediately brings to mind Evita Peron.
-The subject of a smash hit Broadway musical in the late 1970s, her life is a rags to riches story, set against the backdrop of South American politics and gender roles in the middle of the twentieth century.
-Her given name was Maria Eva, but even in the US, there’s an uptick in girls named just Evita following her rise to international figure.
+The subject of a smash hit Broadway musical in the late 1970s, her life is a rags to riches story, set against the backdrop of South American politics and gender roles in the middle of the 20th century.
+Her given name was Maria Eva, but even in the US, there’s an uptick in girls named just Evita following her rise to international prominence.
+The musical was recently revived on London’s West End, starring Rachel Ziegler as the iconic Evita.

 EV SMOOSH NAMES